-Rock Bay Marine Provincial Park is an awesome park in Johnstone straight that consist of a headland and 2 bays on either side of Chatham Point.
-The diving here is awesome and the fishing opportunities are pretty good as well.
-There is lots to do land based here, like visit the lighthouse at Chatham point, hike to area trails and bird watch along the shore.
+Rock Bay Marine Provincial Park is an awesome park in Johnstone straight that consists of a headland and 2 bays on either side of Chatham Point.
+The diving here is awesome, and the fishing opportunities are pretty good as well.
+There are lots to do land-based here, like visit the lighthouse at Chatham point, hike to area trails, and bird watching along the shore.
 Keep an eye on the straight as you could easily spot whales.

-Those seeking marine recreation can head to Rock Bay for scuba diving, canoeing, kayaking, fishing, hiking and boating.
+Those seeking marine recreation can head to Rock Bay for scuba diving, canoeing, kayaking, fishing, hiking, and boating.
 Camping is available nearby.
 You can spend the day exploring this beautiful shoreline and sheltered anchorage.
-The park protects archaeological sites, marine ecosystems and a small area of young forests on shore.
-Its also got some pretty amazing views of the coastal mountains.
+The park protects archaeological sites, marine ecosystems, and a small area of young forests onshore.
+It also has some pretty amazing views of the coastal mountains.

-There are no camping facilities at Rock Bay park, but a private campsite is located near the boat launch.
-There are also other campgrounds in the area including the pretty bay and camp area at Bear Bay, and campgrounds at Elk Bay, Stella Lake and Pye Lake to the south of Rock Bay.
+There are no camping facilities at Rock Bay marine park, but a private campground is located near the boat launch.
+There are other campgrounds in the area including the pretty bay and camp area at Bear Bay, and campgrounds at Elk Bay, Stella Lake, and Pye Lake to the south of Rock Bay.

 Otter Cove on the southeastern end of the park, in the Discovery Passage, provides a sheltered anchorage for small vessels waiting to navigate the nearby tidal passes.
 It’s a pretty little cove.